queezythegreat/arduino-cmake/README.rst

 Programmers
 ~~~~~~~~~~~

-**Arduino CMake** fully supports programmers, for burning firmware and bootloader images directly onto the Arduino.
+**Arduino CMake** fully supports programmers for burning firmware and bootloader images directly onto the Arduino.
 If you have a programmer that is supported by the *Arduino SDK*, everything should work out of the box.
 As of version 1.0 of the *Arduino SDK*, the following programmers are supported: